LilaRest/bulb/bulb_docs/administration.md

 # Setting up the administration

-The bulb's administration isn't automatically set when you implement bulb into your project.
+Bulb's administration isn't automatically set when you implement bulb into your project.
-But you can set it up with only 2 little steps :
+But you can set it up with only 2 small steps :

 1) Firstly, you'll have to define the administration's url via the **BULB_ADMIN_BASEPATH_NAME** settings' variable.
 For example, if you define this variable on **"my_admin"**, the administration will be accessible at _**www.mydomain.com/my_admin/**_